Jmendoza1401/readme/adminmenu.md

 - I wont be adding supports for other paid scripts but the logic required to edit will be made open if needed.

 # Other
 - I am open to suggestions about new panels.
 But dont expect it to get done right away.
-In next few weeks my availability is going to be a little low so I wont be readily available to add new panels within a day but if the work required is low, I will try to accomplish it.
 - To add your suggestions, please create a thread in suggestions channel and post it there.
 - By default, gang related buttons are disabled for ESX since ESX doesnt have default gangs.
 - By default, open trunk and open glovebox have been disabled for ox inventory since there are some checks that prevent open trunk and glovebox without being near the car.